jennynicoleaustin/udemy-react/Section 5/Notes.md

 - key helps react identify the individual items
 - must set a unique value for each item in the array (id)
   - id can be any primitive value.

+Conditional Output
+- long for or if statements are not allowed inside the {}
+-